marskar/config/README.md

 # Config

-Here you will find config files for [RStudio](https://www.rstudio.com/) [Atom](https://atom.io/) and [Jupyter Notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/).
+Here you will find config files for [RStudio](https://www.rstudio.com/), [Atom](https://atom.io/), and [Jupyter Notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/).
 There is also [conda environment file](https://conda.io/docs/using/envs.html).
-You can use `conda` commands and `apm` commands to install and manage Conda and Atom packages, respectively.
+You can use `conda` commands and `apm` commands to install and manage Conda and Atom packages, respectively, from the command line.

 ## RStudio keyboard shortcuts

 RStudio keyboard shortcuts are stored as JSON files that should go here: ` ~/.R/rstudio/keybindings/`.

 I highly recommend enabling the [Vim keyboard shortcuts](https://support.rstudio.com/hc/en-us/community/posts/208492728-Vim-Editing-Mode)!
-Emacs (if you prefer) is available too!
+Emacs shortcuts (if you prefer) are available too!

 More on RStudio coming soon!